el-moudni-hicham/e-commerce-app-simple/README.md

 Spring Cloud Gateway It provides a centralized entry point for routing and filtering requests to microservices in a distributed system, enabling dynamic and scalable routing based on various criteria.
 ````
-we use dynamic routing :
+We use dynamic routing :

 ```java
 @Bean